audreysoares/audreysoares.github.io/projects/ohanascholars.md

   - Meteor React
   - Weba Application
   - UH Manoa
-summary: "A website me and my team created to help students create study seesions with one another."
+summary: "A website me and my team created to help students create study sessions with one another."
 ---

 ## Ohana Scholars